Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Eigenvalue spectra of synaptic weight matrices and local stability matrices

 \section{Eigenvalue spectra of synaptic weight matrices and local stability matrices}

-We show the entire eigenvalue spectra of the synaptic weight matrices of the models with non-zero-sum and zero-sum synaptic weights in Fig.\ref{figure_outlier_eigenvalues_weight_matrix}(a) and (b).
-As pointed out in previous studies \cite{PhysRevLett.97.188104, Tao2013, Stern2016}, the synaptic weight matrices of the non-zero-sum model have configuration-dependent outliers while those of the zero-sum model do not.
+We show the entire eigenvalue spectra of the synaptic weight matrices of the untuned and finely tuned models in Fig.\ref{figure_outlier_eigenvalues_weight_matrix}(a) and (b).
+As pointed out in previous studies \cite{PhysRevLett.97.188104, Tao2013, Stern2016}, the synaptic weight matrices of the untuned model have configuration-dependent outliers while those of the finely tuned model do not.

+Fig.\ref{figure_outlier_eigenvalues_jacobian}(b) shows the entire eigenvalue spectrum of the coefficient matrix $B_{k\ell }^{ij}(t)$ of the following linear variational equation: